 Make sure you are registered and/or logged in to our site to view product documents.
 Once registered & approved, faculty, staff, & course aggregators will have access to full inspection copies and teaching notes for any of our materials.

 If you need to make copies, you MUST purchase the corresponding number of permissions, and you must own a single copy of the product.

 Electronic Downloads are available immediately after purchase.
 "Quantity" reflects the number of copies you intend to use.
 Unauthorized distribution of these files is prohibited pursuant to term of use of this website.

 This product has a teaching note available.
 Available only to Registered Educators.
 Please login to view it.

 After reading and discussing the material, students should:

-- That firms can be described as a series of interconnected activities
+- Describe why a firm can be described as a series of interconnected activities.

-- That competitive advantage results from superior performance in specific activities
+- Analyze the competitive advantage that results from superior performance in specific activities.

 - Compare and contrast the two generic sources of competitive advantage: low cost and differentiation.